itsOski10/-Tic-Tac-Toe/README.md

 Credits

-Tic-Tac-Toe was developed by [Your Name].
+Tic-Tac-Toe was developed by itsOski.